How to Build Multi-Agent Workflows in OpenClaw

 How to Use RAG for Shared Context

-Intelligence mode automatically indexes your files so agents can query the workspace using ai-chat-create.
+Intelligence mode indexes your files so agents can query the workspace through Ripley.
+Use the MCP ai tool (ask).
+It returns a cited, read-only answer and requires profile_type.

-For example, asking "Summarize risks in Q1 reports folder" will return an answer with citations pointing to the exact pages.
+For example, asking "Summarize risks in Q1 reports" returns an answer with citations pointing to the exact pages.

 This lets agents share knowledge without needing to duplicate context.
-The semantic search is smart enough to find concepts like "contract indemnity" even if those exact words aren't used.
+Semantic search (GET /current/workspace/{workspace_id}/storage/search/) finds concepts like "contract indemnity" even if those exact words aren't used.

 Human-Agent Collaboration and Handoffs